Baseball333/Input-Output/README.md

 Third Commit:
 The iologic.c file is the logical representation of the original input-output program.
 In the C implementation the getchar() and putchar() functions which are specified in the C standard library for input and output.
 After the while statement these functions are applied to return the character data.

+Fourth Commit:
+Character data is often processed in C with the char data type of the functions of the standard input-output library.
+Most of C's character data is manipulated without the usage of external implementation.